jnozzi/cocoadev.com/SiteContent/General/ValidatingToolbarItemsInThreadedApp.markdown

  (this method is in the view class).
 A separate model class generates the data.

-In between these threads is a third process that buffers the communication between the two aforementioned threads, using [[NSFileHandle]] buffers.
+In between these threads is a third process that buffers the communication between the two aforementioned threads, using General/NSFileHandle buffers.
-The third process merely receives data from the second thread and passes it on to the main thread for display through a couple of [[NSPipe]] objects.
+The third process merely receives data from the second thread and passes it on to the main thread for display through a couple of General/NSPipe objects.

-The buffering process runs in the background using [[NSTask]].
+The buffering process runs in the background using General/NSTask.

 The view is as clean as it can be.
 The content view of the app window is filled with the data display.
 Controls for supplying parameters to the model are presented in a sheet.
 I've been using menu bar items to control the starting and stopping of the second thread, using a